CM OnBoarding (CMOB) - Use Case - How to Create Onboarding Experience for Your Users from the WordPress Backend

 Use Case Assumptions

-Let's consider in our example the situation, that we need to make a list of useful links for documentation that helps to work with our plugin CM OnBoarding and will be visible for admin on the Back-end on needed for work pages.
+Let's consider in our example the situation, that we need to make a list of useful links for documentation that helps to work with our WordPress OnBoarding plugin and will be visible for admin on the Back-end on needed for work pages.

 It follows: